top of page

 A Fresh Start

-If you’re reading, thank you for being here—it means more than you know.
+Thanks for being here, truly.
+It means more than you think.

 Comments